 Trump knows how to be productive from the moment the sun rises in the morning, to when it sets in the evening.
 I consulted his book, The Art of the Deal, and got an inside-look at his everyday life.
 When he wakes up, the first thing he does is read the newspaper, The New York Times.
 This ritual keeps him mentally-sharp, as any amount of reading will do.

 So, being the protege I was, I followed suit (no pun intended).
 I subscribed to The Hartford Courant, Connecticut’s main newspaper.
 I suppose, in essence, I was modeling myself as the “mini-Trump”, being that CT and the Courant are a miniscule version of New York and the Times, respectively.
 Further, I was decades younger than him and far more wet behind the ears with the machinations of the world.

 Yes, I was a Trump-wannabe back then.
 I’m glad I did the experiment, because it showed me what I’m not.

 Anyway, back to the sales job.
 It gave me an excuse to be like Trump, day in and out.
 It gave me the opportunity to rise in the business world by attempting to open my own sales office (which, to my eventual chagrin, never materialized).

-In case you’re wondering, yes, this job was what you call a “pyramid scheme”.
-Basically, prospective employees are lured in under the flimsy promise of starting their own businesses.
+In case you’re wondering, yes, this job was what you call a “pyramid scheme.”
+Basically, prospective employees are lured in with the flimsy promise of starting their own businesses.
 They also get a shot at making a crapload of money by training people to excel in sales.

-What they don’t tell you is this: 99.99% of the applicants who work for these offices, WILL NOT succeed in this industry.
+What they don’t tell you is this: 99.99% of all applicants who end up working for these offices, WILL NOT succeed in this industry.
 That’s just the way it is.
 The system only allows for so few at the top while offering plenty of space for the rest at the bottom.
 It’s the Pareto principle in action.

 On his business endeavors, Trump himself went on record saying, “Most people just aren’t cut out for this.
 I don’t know why.”